 Moot Court Competition Teams

 Suffolk Law is nationally recognized for its moot court and mock trial teams.
 Students on mock trial competition teams prepare and present appellate arguments before volunteer judges and judicial panels—both within Suffolk Law and around the country in competitions against other law schools.
 Suffolk Law also fields multiple teams to prepare for moot arbitration and moot negotiation competitions, including the IP LawMeet and the FDI International Moot Competition, a prestigious international negotiation competition co-founded by Suffolk Law.

 Suffolk Law’s National Trial Team repeatedly proves that it is the best in New England, winning 26 of the past 30 New England regional championships (since 1985).

-All Trial and Appellate Advocacy Concentration students are required to take at least one clinical course or a internship.
+All Trial and Appellate Advocacy Concentration students are required to take at least one clinical course or an externship.

 - All clinical offerings qualify to satisfy this requirement.
 Participation in a clinical program requires application and acceptance during the spring prior to the academic year in which the clinical program will be taken.

-- Internships must be approved by the internship director and the Trial and Appellate Advocacy Concentration faculty director.
-Internships must include regular client contact to be considered for approval.
+- Externships must be approved by the externship director and the Trial and Appellate Advocacy Concentration faculty director.
+Externships must include regular client contact to be considered for approval.